I have been traveling the world full-time for almost half of my life, but there is still one thing that I don’t like about traveling – packing.

 I always have the overwhelming feeling that I forgot to pack something very important.
-Anyone with me on that?
+Is anyone with me on that?

 This is way different because If I forget something, for example, a rain jacket, not only it can make my life miserable, but it might also mean I will have to end the trip early.